Ghelder/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 ## Draw a straight line on the terminal.
 ## Draw a diagonal line on the terminal.
 ## Prints a square followed by a line.
+## Prints the numbers from 1 to 100